 - (8) HEARING.
 The board shall hear upon oath all persons who appear before it in relation to the assessment.
+Instead of appearing in person at the hearing, the board may allow the property owner, or the property owner's representative, at the request of either person, to appear before the board, under oath, by telephone or to submit written statements, under oath, to the board.
 The board shall hear upon oath, by telephone, all ill or disabled persons who present to the board a letter from a physician, osteopath, physician assistant, as defined in s.
 448.01 (6), or advanced practice nurse prescriber certified under s.
 441.16 (2) that confirms their illness or disability.
+At the request of the property owner or the property owner's representative, the board may postpone and reschedule a hearing under this subsection, but may not postpone and reschedule a hearing more than once during the same session for the same property.
 The board at such hearing shall proceed as follows: - (a) The clerk shall swear all persons testifying before it or by telephone in relation to the assessment. - (b) The owner or the owner's representatives and the owner's witnesses shall first be heard. - (c) The board may examine under oath such persons as it believes have knowledge of the value of such property. - (d) It may and upon request of either the assessor or the objector shall compel the attendance of witnesses for hearing, except objectors who may testify by telephone, and the production of all books, inventories, appraisals, documents and other data which may throw light upon the value of property, and, with regard to an objection that is subject to sub.
 (7) (c) or (16) (c), may, on a showing of good cause, compel the attendance of witnesses for depositions.